Bob Dylan’s Late Albums Are a Masterclass

 The Jellyfish

 A minimalist reflection on memory, pain, and surrender.
-The Jellyfish drifts between form and feeling in Craig Haller’s ongoing exploration of meaning.
+The Jellyfish drifts between form and feeling in this short rumination on grief.